K. T. Hammond

 Kobina Tahir Hammond (born 16 June 1960), known as K.T.
 Hammond, is a Ghanaian politician and a member of the New Patriotic Party.
-He was the Member of Parliament for Adansi-Asokwa constituency in the Ashanti Region and a former Minister of Trade and Industries.
+He was the Member of Parliament for the Adansi-Asokwa constituency in the Ashanti Region and a former Minister of Trade and Industries.
 Hammond, who first entered Parliament in the year 2001 of which he ended term in service in parliament as a sixth term MP in 2025.

 Early life and education

 Hammond was born on 16 June 1960.
 He hails from Asokwa, a town in the Ashanti Region of Ghana.
 Hammond had his high school education at Adisadel College.
 He holds a Bachelor of Arts degree in Law and Political Science from the University of Ghana.
 He acquired the degree in 1986.
 He is also a product of Holborn Law School, London, UK.
 From there, he acquired a Bachelor of Law in 1991.

 Political career

 Hammond became a member of parliament from January 2001 after emerging winner in the General Election on 7 December 2000.
 He has since then had a run of five consecutive terms in office.
 He was the MP for Adansi-Asokwa constituency.
 He was elected as the member of parliament for this constituency in the third, fourth, fifth, sixth and seventh parliaments of the fourth Republic of Ghana.
 He was re-elected in the 2020 General election to represent in the 8th Parliament of the Fourth Republic.
 Hammond was a member of the Finance Committee, Mines and Energy Committee as well as the Local Government and Rural Development Committee of the eighth Parliament of the 4th Republic.